Untangling the role of temporal and spatial variations in persistance of populations: The ( )-model

-On figure \ref{graphdelta} one sees that, for large values of $T$ the dependence with respect to $m$ is very sharp close to $0$ ; in order to have a better understanding of what is going on around $0$ we ask to Maple to draw the graph of $\rho \mapsto \Delta(\eps,\emat^{\rho T},T)$ for negative values of $\rho$ and $T = 80,\,40,\;20,\;10,\;5$.
-The result is shown on figure \ref{seuil} with $\eps = 0.5$ and $\eps = 0.25$ ; from the picture we guess the following property, which is confirmed by the derivation of appendix \ref{asymptotics}: \begin{proposition} When $T$ is large ($T\rightarrow +\infty$) the threshold value at which $m \mapsto \Delta(\eps,m,T)$ becomes positive is the exponentially small value :
+On figure \ref{graphdelta} one sees that, for large values of $T$ the dependence with respect to $m$ is very sharp close to $0$ ; in order to have a better understanding of what is going on around $0$ we ask to Maple to draw the graph of $m \mapsto \Delta(\eps,m,T)$ for three values of $T$ : $5, 10, 15$.
+The result is shown on figure \ref{seuil}.
+On the left one sees that the threshold for the appearance of positive values of $\Delta$ is very small and on the right we see the same graphs but with a logarithmic scale for $m$.
+From the picture we guess the following property, which is confirmed by the mathematical derivation of appendix \ref{asymptotics}: